thekalinga/books-raw/repo/the-peoples-verdict/04-the-evidence.md

 throwing burning objects.
 The military could not fire at the mob as no such order was given to them by D.C.P.Rane, who had arrived there subsequently.
-It appears that the jeep in which Mohammed Mukarram Khan had gone to Pratiksha Nagar was retained by SubInspector Patil for no apparent reason and could only be retrieved eight days later.
+It appears that the jeep in which Mohammed Mukarram Khan had gone to Pratiksha Nagar was retained by Sub-Inspector Patil for no apparent reason and could only be retrieved eight days later.